 You can ‘see’ (I can’t help myself) how the Warby Parker brand purpose is expanded upon in their company origin story.

-They distilled down this entire reason for starting the company into their simple, 4-word purpose statement noted above.
+The brand distilled down their entire reason for starting the company into their simple, 4-word brand purpose example noted above.

 As written in the opening line, the accompanying Warby Parker mission statement is “to offer designer eyewear at a revolutionary price, while leading the way for socially conscious businesses.”